sebastianmr6/astrorocket/README.md

 ## Why this App?

-Esta app es creada para mostrar mis habilidades con .Net y para enseñar a los estudiantes del semillero de "Sistemas de Inforamción en Salud de la Universidad de Antioquia".
+This app was created to showcase my skills with .Net and to teach students from the Sistemas de Información en Salud group at the University of Antioquia.

 ## Resources